AlexChalk/AlexChalk.github.io/presents.md

 ![photo-of-keyboard][keyboard]

 Indulge my nerdiness by buying me some custom keycaps for my keyboard!
 Just make sure that they are PBT keycaps and OEM Profile.
 There is a list of online keycap sellers available [on reddit][keycaps-link].
 Weird and colourful keycaps that do not necessarily depict letters are preferred!
+These Lord of the Rings keycaps (the hardcore versions) are not OEM profile but they both [look][dwarven-keycaps-link] [amazing][elven-keycaps-link].

 #### Cordless Vacuum